StephCornwell/task-manager/boxlisting.md

 Use this as an example text edit for separate commits in GitBash

-Use this aa an example for pulling to local
+Use this as an example for pulling to local

+Use this as an example for using terminal in visual studio code. git